 Changeling: The Lost has the Bloodbrute Kith, who gain the ability to fashion anything they find into a crude weapon.
 The book mentions an Ogre ripping a stop sign out of the ground and fashioning it into a great axe as one example.

-Golems in Promethean: The Created can gain the ability to double or triple their (usually already formidable) Strength for the purposes of lifting — taking them into the realm of picking up I-beams, trucks, or 16-ton weights.
+Promethean: The Created: Golems can gain the ability to double or triple their (usually already formidable) Strength for the purposes of lifting — taking them into the realm of picking up I-beams, trucks, or 16-ton weights.
 An upgrade to that ability lets them swing or even throw these massive objects without penalty, with predictable results.